 Need to separate small amounts of fine metallic copper that are physically mixed with plastic pellets.
 Would like an aqueous solution that would disolve the copper efficiently at room temperature.

 Tried 3% H2O2 w/ sulfuric acid catalyst, but got very limited reaction.
 Just make the copper shine.
 Ammonium hydroxide solution turned blue, but dissolved very little of the copper.

 First of three simultaneous responses -- (2005)

 Sodium persulfate w/sulfuric acid, or a nitric acid solution will probably work.

 Speed is what you want?
 Try with nitric acid.
 Beware, it's very aggressive, toxic and noxious but it will do the job fast.
 Get advise about your local EPA regulations to dispose of waste and work under conditions that neither your people nor the guys from OSHA would object.Guillermo Marrufo

 Monterrey, NL, Mexico

-Use a mixture of ammonia/ Hydrogen Peroxide.
+Use a mixture of ammonia/ 35% Hydrogen Peroxide [linked by editor to product info at Amazon].
 It will work well at room temp, but is not very stable and will last for only a few days.

 You mentioned you tried hydrogen peroxide with sulphuric acid.